-SWO propagates along the cortical network (Sanchez-Vives and McCormick, 2000) and is transmitted to the striatum (Reig and Silberberg, 2014; Wilson and Kawaguchi, 1996) as well as to other subcortical nuclei (Ros et al., 2009; Steriade et al., 1993a).
+SWO propagates along the cortical network (Sanchez-Vives and McCormick, 2000) and is transmitted to the striatum (Reig and Silberberg, 2014; Wilson and Kawaguchi, 1996) as well as to other subcortical nuclei (Ros et al., 2009; Steriade et al., 1993).
 Decortication or disruption of the cortical SWO impairs the striatal ones (Kasanetz et al., 2002; Wilson, 1993) and on the other hand, striatal slices are absent of rhythmic spontaneous activity (Planert et al., 2013).

 As occurs in human slow-wave sleep (Massimini et al., 2004), anesthetized mice exhibit a predominant pattern of SWO propagation from rostral to caudal brain poles (Ruiz-Mejias et al., 2011).
-Here, we show how the correlation and the probability of transition of an Up state from FrA is higher to the DLS, while an Up state recorded in V1 has higher probability to propagate to the DMS (Fig. 5D-F).
+Here, we show how the correlation and the probability of transition of an Up state from FrA is higher to the DLS, while an Up state recorded in V1 has higher probability to propagate to the DMS (Figure 5D-F).
 These results suggest a sequential activation of DMS and DLS, similar to the one between both poles of the cortex during the SWO.
+As discussed before, this result describes the corticostriatal propagation of the SWO, which is different of the modulation of MSNs activity during the Up states.
 In order to test this hypothesis, we simultaneously recorded pairs of MSNs in DLS and DMS, in our knowledge this is the first time that double in vivo patch-clamp recordings are shown in the striatum.
-We found a similar probability of an Up state to appear in DLS before DMS and to appear in FrA before V1 (Fig. 6).
+We found a similar probability of an Up state to appear in DLS before DMS and to appear in FrA before V1 (Figure 6).
 This description of the overall dynamics of corticostriatal transmission is based on functional, rather than anatomical connectivity, supporting a stronger coupling of caudal, sensory related cortical regions to DMS, whereas premotor and sensory-motor frontal regions are more tightly connected to DLS.
 Consistent with this, the sequential activation of both DS regions during a two-forced-decision-task has been recently reported, in which DMS was first activated during the sensory stimulation period, followed by an increase in DLS activity coinciding with decision making and motor preparation/execution (Peters et al., 2019).

-Finally, the number of peaks during Up states, the first feature selected to classify between DLS- and DMS-MSNs, were prominent in the DLS-MSNs (Fig. 1D) as well as in S1 and M1 (Fig. 4B-C).
-These results together with the anatomical descriptions (Alloway et al., 2006; Hoffer et al., 2003; Hooks et al., 2018) strongly suggest that the activity inside the Up state of the DLS-MSNs is controlling by sensory-motor areas.
-In addition, FrA send copious projections to the DLS (Hintiryan et al., 2016; Hunnicutt et al., 2016) and we found that correlations and probability of propagation of Up states to DLS were higher for FrA than S1 and M1 (Fig. 5D-F).
-Therefore, we hypothesize that while the activity inside the Up state is governing by sensory-motor areas in DLS-MSNs, their Up states are triggered by more frontal regions, as FrA.
+Finally, the number of peaks during Up states, the first feature selected to classify between DLSand DMS-MSNs, were prominent in the DLS-MSNs (Figure 1D) as well as in S1 and M1 (Figure 4B- C).
+These results together with the anatomical descriptions (Alloway et al., 2006; Hoffer et al., 2003; Hooks et al., 2018) and a recent in vivo synaptic transmission experiments (Charpier et al., 2020), strongly suggest that the activity inside the Up state of the DLS-MSNs is controlling by sensory-motor areas.
+In addition, FrA send copious projections to the DLS (Hintiryan et al., 2016; Hunnicutt et al., 2016) and we found that correlations and probability of propagation of Up states to DLS were higher for FrA than S1 and M1 (Figure 5D-F).

+Considering this results together, we suggest that, when a slow wave starts in the rostral part of the cortex, FrA projections trigger the Up state in DLS, but rarely DMS.
+Then, once the wave reaches somatosensory-motor areas, they will modulate the activity of DLS-MSNs, which are already in an Up state.
 In agreement, it was shown that the blockage of synaptic transmission in S1 by TTX application during bilateral whisker stimulation blocked whisker responses but not the Up states in DLS-MSNs (Reig and Silberberg, 2016), demonstrating that their Up states were not triggered by S1.

-High frequency oscillations.
+Therefore, we hypothesize that during awake states, FrA could act as a gain modulator of DLS that will facilitate its response to somatosensory-motor inputs.

+High-frequency oscillations